In the northern hemisphere spring has sprung at last.

 Take Action: Set aside one day each month to map out upcoming events, holidays, and so forth, which you would like to write or post about.
-Create a calendar (I like to use a Google calendar for this) to map out content ideas aligned with 2019 holidays and seasonal trends and events.
+Create a calendar to map out content ideas aligned with 2021 holidays and seasonal trends and events.
 Use holidays as hooks for content and promotions.
 Often, this content is evergreen so that you can use it year after year.

 6. Move Forward With A Fresh Social Media Strategy

 Finally, it’s all too easy to get caught up in the HOW of social media and forget about the WHY.
 When using social media for marketing purposes, you need to understand that social media is more than just creating social accounts and posting updates once in a while.
 You need a solid strategy guiding your social media tactics.

 Take Action: If you haven’t already done so, create a strategy to focus your social media marketing over the coming year.
 Use this six-step process to guide you.